opennetworkinglab/aether-docs/edge_deployment/fabric_switch_bootstrap.rst

   ansible-playbook -i inventory/sitename.ini playbooks/aetherfabric-playbook.yml

-Once completed, the switch should now be ready for TOST runtime install.
+Once completed, the switch should now be ready for SD-Fabric runtime install.